attentive-sales-engineering/attentive-eds-payload-generator/README.md

 # api-explorer

-View the API Explorer browser client here: https://johnchaffee.github.io/api-explorer/
+View this app here: https://johnchaffee.github.io/attentive-eds-payload-generator

 ## TODO
 - Explain how this works